 - Influencer marketers, who partner with social media influencers to feature a company’s product in their content

 What is the entry-level salary for a Partnership Marketing Manager?

 Just like with more technical roles, there are plenty of remote or work-from-home digital marketing jobs.
 And, since you can learn a lot of key marketing skills on the job, digital marketing can be a great option for anyone looking to change careers without going back to school or moving to a big city.

 And for the skills you do need before applying?
 We’re here to help.
-The Skillcrush Digital Marketer Blueprint is a comprehensive online program designed to take you from zero to landing your first job in marketing.
-Learn more and download a syllabus.
+The Skillcrush Break Into Tech course package is a comprehensive online program designed to take you from zero to landing your first job in tech.